 In the next in our series of detailed briefings on proposed changes to the EU and UK anti-money laundering and countering the financing of terrorism (“AML/CFT“) regimes, we consider the proposed changes to customer due diligence (“CDD“) measures, as set out in the EU’s recent AML reform package.
 Continue reading

 On September 21, 2021, the Office of Foreign Assets Control (“OFAC”) of the Treasury Department issued an Updated Advisory on Potential Sanctions Risks for Facilitating Ransomware Payments (“Updated Advisory”), which warns of the sanctions risks of making or facilitating ransomware payments and provides expanded guidance on steps that companies may take to mitigate ransomware risk.
 Continue reading

-Welcome to the Winter 2019 edition of our corporate crime update – our round up of developments in relation to corruption, money laundering, fraud, sanctions and related matters.
+Welcome to the Summer 2021 edition of our corporate crime update – our round up of developments in relation to corruption, money laundering, fraud, sanctions and related matters.
 Our update now covers a number of jurisdictions.

 In the next in our series of detailed briefings on proposed changes to the EU and UK anti-money laundering and countering the financing of terrorism (“AML/CFT“) regimes, this briefing looks at the proposed creation of an EU-wide Anti-Money Laundering Authority (“AMLA” or the “Authority“), as set out in the EU’s recent AML reform package.
 Continue reading